-Graduates may move into areas such as management in resorts, hotels, government tourism bodies, destination marketing and tourism organisations, airlines, convention and event organisations, casinos, clubs, attractions and other special interest tourism operations.
+Graduates may move into supervisory or management positions in resorts, hotels, government tourism bodies, non-profit, destination marketing, and tourism organisations, airlines, convention and event operators and other special interest tourism businesses.

 As part of this course, students may choose to undertake a 300-hour internship (equivalent to two units) in either a paid or volunteer role.
 This practical experience, combined with theoretical understanding, enhances the learning experience for students who have a professional and personal interest in this high growth area.

 Students are responsible for securing their internship placement and are given extensive assistance in interview and application procedures, access to an extensive database of potential employers and roles and ongoing support from the dedicated Work Integrated Learning team.